ruuen/challenge-three-column-preview-card/README.md

 - Set card `height: 100%` to force matching of container height
 - Applied `margin-top: auto` on the card buttons to force them down to bottom of the container, resolving the problem.

+Thanks to [@Robert-Rynard](https://www.frontendmentor.io/profile/Robert-Rynard) on Frontend Mentor for suggesting a better solution for the border curvature.
+I have now moved to applying `border-radius: 10px` and `overflow: hidden` to the `.page__container` card parent element, rather than specifying different radius values for the first and last card (which then needed adjustment in media query).

 ## Author

 - Frontend Mentor - [@ruuendigital](https://www.frontendmentor.io/profile/ruuendigital)